-During move in weekend, both King's Campus and Hillhead sites are extremely busy.
+During move in times both King's Campus and Hillhead sites are extremely busy.
 We would encourage all students, where possible, to use public transport.

 First Bus run a No1 and No2 that drops you off on King Street

 First Bus No 20 takes you to Hillhead Student Village

-Check the New Student website for details on the Students' Association's pick up service and what to do outwith move in weekend
+Check the New Student website for details on meet and greet services

 Parking at Hillhead is limited and is on a first come basis.
 We ask everyone to be patient as the site will be incredibly busy with other new students.

 Kings and Elphinstone Road Halls

-Parking for Kings Hall and Elphinstone Road residents during move in weekend is very limited.
+Parking for Kings Hall and Elphinstone Road residents is very limited.
 You will be allowed to drop off - but you will not be permitted to park on Campus.
 There is on street parking and car parks in the surrounding streets that can be utilised.
 Please note that there are car parking enforcements in place at the University.

 If you are going to drive, we encourage you to limit this to 1 car per student.
 If your parents are also driving, please ask them to park offsite to limit traffic.
 It is also important to think about the time that you will arrive, generally the site gets very busy in the afternoon.

 Hillhead Student Village is located on Don Street, which is a residential minor dead end road.
-Over 2000 students are expected during move in weekend which results in major traffic congestion and you should expect to sit in traffic.
-Aberdeen Football Club is situated within a mile and there is a good chance that there will be a football match on during this weekend; this also adds to traffic congestion.
+There will be a lot of students are expected which results in traffic congestion and you should expect to sit in traffic.
 We work very closely with the Council and Grampian Police to put in traffic measures but are very limited in what can be done.

 - What to Bring